fsuri/Pequin-Artifact/RunningExperiments.md

         Use config `Uniform-Failure-0.json`

-> **Note**: Config `Uniform-NoFP` runs a fault-free experiment with fast path disabled.
-The resulting performance is pretty much equivalent to running with replica failure.

         | #Clients    |   12   |   16   |   21   |   25   |   30   |   35   |   40   |   45   |
         |-------------|--------|--------|--------|--------|--------|--------|--------|--------|
         | Tput (tx/s) |  3038  |  4009  |  4567  |  5156  |  5520  |  5816  |  5952  |  6018  |